 Whatever my lot, Thou hast taught me to say,

 It is well, it is well with my soul.

-This grieving father was able to attest of a wellness in his soul, not because of the tragic circumstances, but from his greater abiding trust and confidence in God.
+This grieving father was able to attest to a peace in his soul, not because of the tragic circumstances, but from his greater abiding trust and confidence in God.
 It is well... it is well, with my soul.